goosefacetiscali/GDPRtiscalitest/readme.md

 This will use the tool provided `GDPR/src/data/create_data.py` to create a .csv file named `dummy_data_large.csv` in `GDPR/src/data` which contains over 1MB of fake user data.

 ### Step 2
-It is now essential that you push to github which will trigger actions and create the necessary infrastructure. check your github actions tab (in your forked GDPR repo on the github website) to make sure the pipeline is complete before proceeding further, you should see a green tick next to the workflow run which is named the same as the commit message from the push.
+It is now essential that you push to github which will trigger actions and create the necessary infrastructure. check your github actions tab (in your forked GDPR repo on the github website).
+Make sure the pipeline is complete before proceeding further, you should see a green tick next to the workflow run which is named the same as the commit message from the push.

 You will now have 4 buckets in total in your AWS account which can be viewed in the AWS console by searching in the top left for `S3`, after clicking on `S3` you should be able to see the buckets, 1 with the name which you entered when you ran the `make bucket` command and 3 others which have been made